Thanks for visiting our website. We want to give you some free advice to achieve high building standards for your home.

 in an appropriate distance, to prevent that the wind affects the performance of your heat pump.

-Do not place the unit to close to your house as well, otherwise you´re risking damp walls in the winter.
+Do not place the unit to close to your house as well, otherwise you are in risk of condensation at your external walls in the winter.